top of page

 The Tobacco Education Clearinghouse of California (TECC) is a statewide technical assistance provider that supports the development and distribution of effective educational materials for California of Department of Public Health, California Tobacco Control Program (CDPH/CTCP)-funded projects at no cost.
 Our website (TECC.org) hosts downloadable materials in a wide range of topics, formats, and languages for diverse audiences.
 Many materials can be customized with local contact information, California Smokers’ Helpline information, or special event information.
 TECC also provides assistance with the development of new educational materials including content editing, layout, graphics, design, readability, accessibility (i.e. ensuring access for people with disabilities or special needs), customization for the intended audience, and translation.
 We also have toolkits, tutorials, and other resources available for all your material development needs.

-The mission of the Thirdhand Smoke Resource Center is to share information, resources, and technical support with California’s residents, communities, businesses, health care professionals, and policymakers about the toxic legacy of tobacco smoke residue and to achieve indoor environments that are 100% free of tobacco smoke toxicants.
-The Thirdhand Smoke Resource Center is funded by California’s Tobacco-Related Disease Research Program.
+Funded by the Tobacco Related Disease Research Program, the mission of the Thirdhand Smoke Resource Center is to share information, resources, and technical support with California’s residents, communities, businesses, health care professionals, and policymakers about the toxic legacy of tobacco smoke residue and to achieve indoor environments that are 100% free of tobacco smoke toxicants.

 The Califronia Tobacco Control Program's (CTCP) mission is to improve the health of all Californians by reducing illness and premature death from the use of tobacco products.